 Monsters Recall D-Man Olivier LeBlanc from ECHL's Kalamazoo Wings

 CLEVELAND - The AHL's Cleveland Monsters, top affiliate of the NHL's Columbus Blue Jackets, announced Thursday that the Monsters recalled defenseman Olivier LeBlanc from the ECHL's Kalamazoo Wings.
-In 12 appearances for the AHL's Belleville Senators last season, LeBlanc posted 0-2-2 with 13 penalty minutes and an even rating.
+In two appearances for Kalamazoo this season, LeBlanc posted a -2 rating.

 A 6'0", 172 lb. left-shooting native of Quebec, QC, LeBlanc, 25, was selected by Columbus in the seventh round (197th overall) of the 2014 NHL Entry Draft.
 Prior to his professional career, LeBlanc supplied 9-45-54 with 56 penalty minutes and a +21 rating in 85 appearances for the University of New Brunswick spanning three seasons from 2017-20, helping the school claim the 2017-18 and 2018-19 USports Championships and the 2018-19 USports University Cup Championship, earning a spot on the 2018-19 USports Second All-Star Team along the way.
 In 291 QMJHL appearances for the Saint John Sea Dogs and Cape Breton Screaming Eagles spanning five seasons from 2012-17, LeBlanc tallied 33-131-164 with 296 penalty minutes and a +14 rating.
 LeBlanc wore the captain's "C" for Saint John in 2014-15 and Cape Breton in 2016-17.